colinmollenhour/Cm_Cache_Backend_Redis/README.md

 ## Release Notes

+ - November 19, 2012: Added read_timeout option.
+(Feature only supported in standalone mode, will be supported by phpredis when pull request #260 is merged)
  - October 29, 2012: Added support for persistent connections.
 (Thanks samm-git!)
  - October 12, 2012: Improved memory usage and efficiency of garbage collection and updated recommendation.
  - September 17, 2012: Added connect_retries option (default: 1) to prevent errors from random connection failures.